Read all about Calm by Benjamin Moore, plus see real homes that use it!

 BM Calm has subtle purple and brown undertones.
 Overall, this color reads pale gray or off-white in bright light.
 However, these warm undertones will peek through in different types of lighting.

-I wholeheartedly recommend grabbing paint swatches for this color (and all colors on your shortlist) to see how decor, lighting, and other elements impact the way it reads.
+I wholeheartedly recommend grabbing a peel and stick paint sample for this color (and all colors on your shortlist) to see how decor, lighting, and other elements impact the way it reads.
 Calm’s undertones may be subtle, but they’re there and will present themselves at inconvenient moments unless you’re actively working with them.

 How Different Types of Lighting Affect BM Calm